varvet/godmin/README.md

 ## Resources

-As we saw in the example above, resources are divided into controllers and, for the lack of a better term, service objects.
+As we saw in the example above, resources are divided into controllers and service objects.
 Actions, redirects, params permitting etc go in the controller while resource fetching, building, sorting, filtering etc go in the service object.
 This makes the service objects small and easy to test.

 We have already seen two methods at play: `attrs_for_index` and `attrs_for_form`.
 We will now look at some additional resource concepts.